-One of the first decisions to make when shopping for a rollator is whether you want a three wheel or four wheel model.
-There are advantages to both styles, and choosing the right one is largely determined by the user’s size, capabilities, and how and where they plan to use the rollator.
+One of the first decisions to make when shopping for a rollator is whether you want a three-wheel or four-wheel model.
+There are advantages to both styles, and choosing the right one is primarily determined by the user’s size, capabilities, and how and where they plan to use the rollator.

-The lighter weight is a plus for smaller users or people lacking in upper body strength, and the narrower profile can be a big advantage if the rollator will primarily be used inside, where getting through doorways and around furniture can be a challenge for a wider model.
+The lighter weight is a plus for smaller users or people lacking in upper body strength.
+The narrower profile can be a significant advantage if the rollator will primarily be used inside, where getting through doorways and around furniture can be a challenge a wider model.

-They generally have a lower maximum weight capacity and may not be suitable for users who are very tall or heavy.
-Three wheel models often have smaller wheels, which could make them more difficult to operate on grass or other outdoor surfaces.
+They generally have a lower maximum weight capacity and may not be suitable for very tall or heavy users.
+Three-wheel models often have smaller wheels, making them more challenging to operate on grass or other outdoor surfaces.

-They are generally equipped with a built-in seat, which makes it possible for the user to stop and rest in comfort when walking.
+They are generally equipped with a built-in seat, making it possible for the user to stop and rest in comfort when walking.

-The additional weight could be challenging for users who are very small or who lack arm and upper body strength, and four wheel models generally don’t fold as compactly as their three wheel counterparts for travel or storage.
+The additional weight could be challenging for very small users or who lack arm and upper body strength, and four-wheel models generally don’t fold as compactly as their three-wheel counterparts for travel or storage.

 Seat Or No Seat?

 For many users having a built-in seat is invaluable.
-Being able to stop and rest whenever necessary makes even a long walk seem far less daunting, and having a convenient place to sit takes the pain and stress out of ordinary situations like pausing to chat, stopping to take in the view, or waiting in lines.
+Being able to stop and rest whenever necessary makes even a long walk seem far less daunting.
+Having a convenient place to sit takes the pain and stress out of ordinary situations like pausing to chat, stopping to take in the view, or waiting in lines.